master-senses/perplexity-take_home/README.md

 python ner.py
 ```

-This creates `processed_chunks.json` with NER entities and embeddings:
+This creates `processed_chunks.json` with NER entities and embeddings (data in the file will look like this):
 ```json
 {
   "id": "1863261954229321873_chunk_5625",